CollaboRateMgmt/CollaboRate/README.md

 [Back To Contents](#contents)

-# Benefits for Employees and their Organizations
+# Benefits for IT Services Companies and their Employees
 - Complete projects in record time using huge crowds of people.
 Never miss a customer deadline again!
 - Fair and accurate income for employees and the organization.
 - No need for subjective appraisals done by humans.
 Objectively measure your own performance and compare to others.